flutter/packages/packages/shared_preferences/shared_preferences/README.md

 #### Adding, Removing, or changing prefixes on SharedPreferences

-By default, the `SharedPreferences` plugin will only read (and write) preferences that begin with the prefix `flutter.`.
+By default, the `SharedPreferences` class will only read (and write) preferences that begin with the prefix `flutter.`.
 This is all handled internally by the plugin and does not require manually adding this prefix.